 Main Page Content

-- Upon receipt of deposit: The Office of Academic Advisement will contact you regarding registration for your fall 2018 classes.
+Upon receipt of your deposit, the Office of Academic Advisement will contact you regarding registration for the upcoming semester.

 - After the advisement session, your faculty advisor will provide an Advisement Key Number which will enable you to go online and register for classes.

 - Register for classes according to The College at Brockport registration schedule

 - Register for the Transfer Academic Planning Seminar (TAPS)